 In order to combat the brutal winters, Pomeranians needed to have a coat that could keep them warm while outdoors.
 And sure enough, Pom breeders did just that.

-So, it makes sense that their coat isn’t as thick as breeds meant to work in the snow.
-Still, Pomeranians have a thick coat necessary to protect them from the winter cold streaks and snowing.
+So, it makes sense that their coat matches other breeds that work in the snow.
+It’s completely necessary to protect them from the winter cold streaks and constant snowing.

 But with more hair, there’s usually more shedding that follows.